 Agritourism in Pakistan

 Pakistan’s economy relies heavily on agriculture.
 In Pakistan, 60% of the land is classed as rural, while 70% of the population is involved in agricultural activities directly or indirectly.
 Furthermore, rural Pakistan has a diverse culture, customs, and festivals.
-Tariq Tanveer of Qadir Bux Farms and Tofiq Pasha has taken the initiative to start Agritourism in Pakistan.
-Agritourism development corporation of Pakistan connecting people through food, farm and education.
+Tariq Tanveer of Qadir Bux Farms and Tofiq Pasha have taken the initiative to start Agritourism in Pakistan.
+The agritourism development corporation of Pakistan connects people through food, farming and education.
 If we develop agritourism, Pakistan’s rural regions may become key tourist destinations, boosting economic activity in rural areas and, in turn, helping farmers make more profit.
 People and their children are destined to remain behind closed doors in front of televisions, laptops, and video games as a result of contemporary technology and rising urbanization.
 They do not have access to the countryside.
 They have no idea how their forefathers and mothers lived or farmed the fields in villages.

 Agritourism Events In Pakistan

 There are a number of annual events being held here throughout the year.
 The National Horse and Cattle Show is an equestrian championship where members from all over Pakistan compete against each other to win the top prizes.
 It includes a cattle parade as well!
 This event takes place on a national scale in various cities throughout the year.
 The National Agriculture and Food Technology Show is a big event where you can meet experts in their fields, visit stalls to learn about different products and equipment being used at modern farms, enjoy cooking demonstrations from local chefs plus lots more.